abdulla98/car-dealer-api/README.md

 ## Database

-1. Create a PostgreSQL database using the `practical.sql` script provided in the root folder.
+1. Create a PostgreSQL database using the `autodeal.sql` script provided in the root folder.

 1. Add credentials to `/src/main/resources/application.properties`.